FuriaPaladins/AmbrTop-Wrapper/README.md

 # AmbrTop-Py
 An asynchronous Python API wrapper for ambr.top
+*Note: This is my first ever API wrapper I've made publicly available, it may be bad/weird*

 ## Example